EricMarcon/ericmarcon.github.io/content/en/software/dbmss/index.md

 url_project: "https://ericmarcon.github.io/dbmss/"
 ---

-*dbmss* is an R package for simple computation of spatial statistic functions of distance to characterize the spatial structures of mapped objects, including classical ones (Ripley’s K and others) and more recent ones used by spatial economists (Duranton and Overman’s Kd, Marcon and Puech’s M).
+*dbmss* is an R package for simple computation of spatial statistic functions of distance to characterize the spatial structures of mapped objects, including classical ones (Ripley's K and others) and more recent ones used by spatial economists (Duranton and Overman's Kd, Marcon and Puech's M).
 It relies on *spatstat* for some core calculation.